 Getting your life back on track after a traumatic collision takes a lot of effort.
 We understand that this process of recovery isn’t easy.
 We’ll work tirelessly on your behalf to help you receive just compensation.

 Our truck accident lawyers work on contingency, which means we don’t accept upfront payment from you when we take on your case.
 We only get paid if you recover compensation for your losses.

 How to prove negligence in a Merrillville truck accident case

 After your truck accident, a lawyer can help you to determine who’s liable for your personal injury claim.
 Liability may fall to one or more parties.
 Thus, it’s vital to understand the nuances surrounding truck insurance to file your claim correctly.

-Who could be liable for your truck accident
+Who could be liable for your semi-truck accident in Merrillville, IN

 Although a truck driver may be solely responsible for the injuries you suffered in your collision, there may be other parties who hold responsibility as well.
 For example: